Salman-Khan-Mohammed/YouTube-Data-Analysis/README.md

 6. Comment Count
 7. Duration of the video
 8. Favorite Count
-While extracting the data, if any of the “youtubeId” does not work, please ignore that ID and proceed with the following “youtubeId”.

 After the data extraction is done, then please find out the following:
 1. A list of  the top-10 videos based on the total views
 2. A list of the bottom-10 videos based on the total views